Cannakill

 Cannakill is an abandoned village located in County Offaly, Ireland.

 Location

 Cannakill is located to the west of Croghan Hill, south of the Yellow River and about 1 km northwest of Croghan village.

 History and archaeology

+In Irish, the village is called Cill Mhic Caille, "church of the son of Caill," but scholars believe it is a corruption of ceann na coille, "head of the forest."

 Cannakill was one of many villages built by Ireland's Norman conquerors after the Norman invasion of Ireland (late 12th century).
 When the Gaelic Irish lords (the Ua Conchobhair Failghe — O'Connor Faly) regained control of the area after the Battle of Tochar Cruachain-Bri-Ele (1385), the village was abandoned.

-The village remnants are composed of the wall footings of four houses.
-Quarrying led to the discovery of pottery and animal bones to the south of the village during the 1940s.
+Remnants include a ruined church, graveyard and several mounds (still visible as circular cropmarks); a ruined castle of the Ua Conchobhair Failghe is located to the southwest.